kairosinc/api-examples/demo/verify/README.md

 These provide the user with the ability to verify images from their local system.

 When a file is selected, Canvas is used to retrieve the image data.
-This data is posted to `detect.php' via AJAX, where a PHP cURL POST request is made to the Kairos API with the uploaded file, using the https://api.kairos.com/detect endpoint.
+This data is posted to `verify.php' via AJAX, where a PHP cURL POST request is made to the Kairos API with the uploaded file, using the https://api.kairos.com/verify endpoint.

-The API response is sent to the `apiCallback()` method in `detectDemoApp.js` which formats the JSON response for viewing, and draws a box around the detected face, along with various other feature points.
+The API response is sent to the `apiCallback()` method in `verifyDemoApp.js` which formats the JSON response for viewing, and draws a box around the detected face, along with various other feature points.

 ---